-From our incorporation through March 31, 2014, we have raised an aggregate of \$111.5 million to fund our operations, of which \$84.2 million was from the sale of preferred stock, \$10.0 million was from borrowings under our loan and security agreement with Lighthouse Capital and \$17.3 million was from the sale of convertible promissory notes.
-As of March 31, 2014, we had cash and cash equivalents of approximately \$8.5 million.
-As discussed above, our IPO, including the exercise of the over-allotment option and related transactions resulted in net proceeds of \$61.5 million subsequent to March 31, 2014.
+From our incorporation through June 30, 2014, we have raised an aggregate of \$171.4 million to fund our operations, of which \$84.2 million was from the sale of preferred stock, \$59.9 million was from our initial public offering, \$17.3 million was from the sale of convertible promissory notes, and \$10.0 million was from borrowings under our loan and security agreement with Lighthouse Capital.
+As of June 30, 2014, we had cash and cash equivalents of approximately \$64.3 million.